EthanB1/Machine-Learning-for-Stroke-Risk/README.md

 The goal of the project was to create and test various Machine Learning models to predict whether a person is at risk of having a stroke and what the important factors would be in identifying that risk.
 Using the best performing model, the idea was to create an interactive application using Streamlit linked to the model that can be used to predict whether a person is currently at risk of having a stroke based on their input data.

 The main program file is *'machine_learning_for_stroke_risk.ipynb'*, and the *'strokeapp.py'* file contains the code for the stroke risk indicator application.
+The application can be run by opening 'strokeapp.py' and entering 'streamlit run strokeapp.py' in the terminal.
 #